aliaxam153/ORB_SLAM3/Readme.md

 > necessary dependencies, and verifying the installations.

 ### 2) Manual Script-by-Script Installation Guide:
 > Alternative method is to install by manual running the commands on the ubuntu terminal.
-Follow
-> the instruction below:
+Refer to this guide: [manual_install_orbslam3.md](https://github.com/aliaxam153/ORB_SLAM3/blob/main/manual_install_orbslam3.md)

 ## Build & Install ORB-SLAM3
 Now, we install ORB-SLAM3.
 Use the ORB_SLAM3 file given in the repository, it is a modded version which works with ROS Noetic